anycable/docs.anycable.io/docs/v1/misc/how_to_anycable_server.md

   # We also need a channel_id to sign messages with it (see below)
   func add(socket_handle, channel_id, stream);

+  # Unsubscribe socket from a stream for the given channel
+  func remove(socket_handle, channel_id, stream);

    # Unsubscribe socket from all streams for the given channel
-  func remove(socket_handle, channel_id);
+  func removeAll(socket_handle, channel_id);

   # Broadcast a message to all subscribed sockets
   func broadcast(stream, msg);
 }
 ```

 Why do we need a `channel_id`?
-Unfortunately, this is required by Action Cable client.
+This is required by Action Cable client.
 The JS client doesn't know about streams, only about channels.
 So it needs a channel identifier to be present in incoming messages to resolve channels.

 Moreover, there are no uniqueness restrictions on streams names–the same stream name can be used for different channels.